Teleopti/styleguide/css/styleguide.md

-Living Styleguide for Teleopti wfm
+Living Styleguide for Teleopti WFM
 =================

 These guidelines are strongly inspired by http://www.google.com/design/spec/material-design/introduction.html